manuchandel/FancyDataStructures/README.md

 # Notes
 This repository contains implementation of famous algorithms and fancy data structures in JAVA.
+I have a habit to keep record of everything I do.
+This is notes repository containing various algorithms implemented beautifully in JAVA.
+I use this as a reference whenever I feel to revise my topics.
+I like to maintain my own personal library where I can peek anytime and understand things in a more better way than what is available on internet.